 This is particularly useful if patients have questions relating to the content in your email.
 Having all your contact details on hand makes it easier for them to get the answers they need right away.

 Mail Designer 365 offers a range of link types, including mailto links, telephone links and SMS links.
 Configure your mailto links with a pre-determined subject line and message to speed up the process even more.

 Most countries also require you to give recipients the chance to opt out of receiving emails, especially if these emails are of a promotional nature.
 For this reason, it's best practice to include an unsubscribe link, in order to avoid a hefty fine!

 Email Marketing Techniques for the Healthcare Sector

-As well as standard email communications, your practice can also utilise email as a convenient way of marketing your services or reaching out to patients.
+As well as appointment confirmation and reminder emails, your practice can also utilise email as a convenient way of marketing your services or reaching out to patients.

 Send feedback request emails

 Whether it's a doctor's appointment, a dental check up or a visit to the eye doctor, it's important your patients go in feeling at ease and come out feeling satisfied and ready to recommend you further.